TotalEnergies books Havila vessel in Denmark

-After checking the firm’s accounts for the period from 31 December 2019 to 30 June 2020, Finanstilsynet stated in its report that Havila shall carry out new impairment assessments of the company’s offshore vessels for the relevant accounting periods.
-Havila confirmed on Wednesday that the supervision from Finanstilsynet started in March 2020 and has now been concluded.
+After checking the firm’s accounts for the period from 31 December 2019 to 30 June 2020, Finanstilsynet stated in its report that Havila should carry out new impairment assessments of the company’s offshore vessels for the relevant accounting periods.
+Havila confirmed on Wednesday that the supervision from Finanstilsynet started in March 2020.
+It has now been concluded.

 Moreover, Finanstilsynet has notified Havila of a five-week deadline to appeal the decision to the Ministry of Finance.
 Before the appeal deadline expires, Havila intends to take a position on the appeal issue and at the same time assess the consequences of compliance with the order from Finanstilsynet.

-The firm has assured it will provide more information as soon as a conclusion of the assessments is available.
+The firm intends to provide more information as soon as the conclusion of the assessments is available.
 It is worth noting that if the company complies with the order, the reported results and equity would be affected in historical periods, however, the correction would not have a significant impact on the firm’s equity on 31 December 2021.